Timinator2000/Algorithm_X/03 - AlgorithmXSolver/02 - your solver.md

         super().__init__(requirements, actions)
 ```

 The last line might be a bit unfamiliar.
 When overriding a method, such as the constructor in this case, the goal is sometimes to simply add functionality to the existing functionality.
-There is actually a lot going in the AlgorithmXSolver constructor and it all depends on having a list of requirements and dictionary of actions that are needed to build the matrix.
+There is actually a lot going on in the AlgorithmXSolver constructor and it all depends on having a list of requirements and dictionary of actions that are needed to build the matrix.
 Once the requirements and actions are built, use `super()` to invoke the inherited AlgorithmXSolver constructor with the newly identified requirements and actions.

 # Build the Requirements